-Delicate, pleasantly aromatic summer savory is one of the popular culinary herbs widely employed in the eastern European and American cuisines.
-Botanically, this annual herb belongs to the mint family of Lamiaceae, and known scientifically as Satureja hortensis.
+Delicate, pleasantly aromatic summer savory is one of the traditional culinary herbs widely employed in the East European and American cuisines.
+Botanically, this annual herb belonged to the mint family of Lamiaceae and called scientifically as Satureja hortensis.

 The herb is well tolerant to different climatic conditions and requires good sunlight to flourish.
 It reaches about 40-60 cm in height.
 Its sister variety, winter-savory, known as Satureja montana, has sharp, pungent flavor and hence, less preferred in cooking.

 Several wild cultivars exist apart from the garden savory.
-Satureja douglasii or yerba buena is one of the herbs that has been in use by the indigenous Americans of California and Alaskan regions as herbal tea.
-Satureja thymbra, is another wild herb that grows in Mediterranean and Middle Eastern countries and is known for its high essential oil; carvacrol and thymol chemical compounds.
+Satureja douglasii or yerba buena is one of the herbs that has been in use by the native Americans of California and Alaskan regions as herbal tea.
+Satureja thymbra, is another wild herb that grows in the Mediterranean and Middle Eastern countries and is known for its high essential oil, carvacrol, and thymol chemical compounds.

-Savory leaves and tender shoots carry incredibly high-quality chemical compounds that are known to have been anti-oxidant, disease preventing and health promoting properties.
-In addition, dietary fiber in this herb helps reduce LDL or bad cholesterol while increasing HDL or good cholesterol levels.
+Savory leaves and tender shoots carry incredibly high-quality chemical compounds that are known to have been antioxidant, disease preventing and health promoting properties.
+Besides, dietary fiber in the herb helps reduce LDL or bad cholesterol while increasing HDL or good cholesterol levels.

 Thymol, one of the important essential oils, has scientifically been found to have antiseptic, anti-fungal characteristics.

-In addition, another phenolic compound, carvacrol in savory inhibits the growth of several bacteria strains like E. coli, and Bacillus cereus.
-Carvacrol, therefore, has been used as healthy food additive for its anti-bacterial properties.
+Also, another phenolic compound, carvacrol in the herb inhibits the growth of many strains of bacteria including E. coli, and Bacillus cereus.
+Carvacrol, therefore, has been used as healthy food additive and preservative for its anti-bacterial properties.
 It also gives pleasant tangy taste and marjoram like flavor to the food.

 Savory herb is an excellent source of minerals and vitamins that are essential for optimum health.
 Its leaves and tender shoots are one of the richest sources of potassium, iron, calcium, magnesium, manganese, zinc, and selenium.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The human body utilizes manganese as a cofactor for the antioxidant enzyme, superoxide dismutase.
 Iron is required for red blood cell formation.

 Dry savory provides 1.810 mg of vitamin B-6 or pyridoxine; furnishing about 130% of RDA.
 Pyridoxine keeps up GABA (soothing neurotransmitter) levels in the brain, which has stress-buster function.

-Vitamin A is a fat-soluble vitamin and antioxidant that are required maintaining healthy mucus membranes and skin and is also essential for good eye-sight.
-Consumption of natural fruits rich in flavonoids like vitamin A, carotenes helps protect from lung and oral cavity cancers.
+Vitamin-A is a fat-soluble vitamin and antioxidant that are required maintaining healthy mucosa and skin and is also essential for good eyesight.
+Consumption of natural fruits rich in flavonoids like vitamin-A, carotenes helps protect from lung and oral cavity cancers.